fchastanet/bash-tools/doc/Database.md

 * $1 - dsn absolute filename

 Returns 0 on valid file, 1 otherwise with log output
-# function `Database::getDefaultConfDsnFolder`
-Public
- Returns the default conf dsn folder
-# function `Database::getHomeConfDsnFolder`
-Public
- Returns the overriden conf dsn folder in user home folder
-# function `Database::setOptions`
+# function `Database::skipColumnNames`
 > ***Public***

-set the general options to use on mysql command to query the database These options should be set one time at instance creation and then never changes use `Database::setQueryOptions` to change options by query
+by default we skip the column names but sometimes we need column names to display some results disable this option temporarely and then restore it to true

 **Arguments**:
 * $1 - (passed by reference) database instance to use
-* $2 - options list
+* $2 - 0 to disable, 1 to enable (hide column names)
 # function `Database::setDumpOptions`
 > ***Public***